RetroDECK/ES-DE/INSTALL-DEV.md

 For a release build:

 ```
-cmake -G "MinGW Makefiles" -DWIN32_INCLUDE_DIR=../include .
+cmake -G "MinGW Makefiles" .
 make
 ```

 Or for a debug build:

 ```
-cmake -G "MinGW Makefiles" -DWIN32_INCLUDE_DIR=../include -DCMAKE_BUILD_TYPE=Debug .
+cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Debug .
 make
 ```

 Unfortunately AddressSanitizer, ThreadSanitizer and UndefinedBehaviorSanitizer do not seem to be supported with MinGW.

-For some reason defining the `../include` path doesn't work when running CMake from PowerShell (and no, changing to backslash doesn't help).
-Instead use Bash, by running from a Git Bash shell.

-The make command works fine directly in PowerShell though so it can be run from the VSCode terminal.

 You run a parallel build using multiple CPU cores with the `-j` flag, for example, `make -j6`.

-Note that compilation time is much longer than on Unix or macOS, and linking time is unendurable for a debug build (around 10 times longer compared to Linux).
+Note that compilation time is much longer than on Unix or macOS, and linking is incredibly slow for a debug build (around 10 times longer compared to Linux).
 The debug binary is also much larger than on Unix.

 **TLS/SSL certificates**